TDD Without the Overkill: Why Lightweight TDD Ships Faster

 That’s not a typo.
 The simplest method body that turns the test green is a hardcoded zero.
 Two more cycles - adding an item, summing two items - replace the hardcode with the actual logic.
 The full progression lives in the step-by-step guide.

-The biggest mistake new TDD readers make is treating coverage as the goal.
-It is not.
-When a test is hard to write, the design is what’s wrong.
-Setup that runs ten lines means your object has too many dependencies.
-A method that needs Rails booted to run wants to live somewhere else.
-Behaviour changes that cascade into eight test rewrites tell you the seams are in the wrong place.
+When a test is hard to write, the design is wrong.
+Setup that runs ten lines means your object has too many dependencies, and behaviour changes that cascade into eight test rewrites mean the seams are in the wrong place.
 J.B.
-Rainsberger calls this listening to the cries of the test .
-Lightweight TDD turns that pain into a refactoring trigger instead of a reason to abandon the discipline.
+Rainsberger writes about this in The Myth of Advanced TDD - the test pain is design feedback, not a reason to abandon the practice.

-Design exploration follows.
-The test forces you to write the call site before the implementation, so if the call site reads badly, you learn that in 90 seconds, before any production code commits to the bad shape.
+There is a second prize that compounds: the test forces you to write the call site before the implementation.
+If the call site reads badly, you find out in ninety seconds, before any production code commits to the bad shape.

-Then there’s fearless deletion.
-Code with tests around it can be removed with confidence.
+Code with tests around it is also safe to delete.
 That 600-line service object nobody calls anymore?
 Run the suite, delete it, run the suite again.
 Without tests, dead code rots in the repo for years because the cost of being wrong about whether anything still uses it is too high.

-Teams that chase coverage as the goal end up with suites full of assert_not_nil(@order) assertions that don’t test the actual behaviour.
+Teams that chase coverage as the goal end up with suites full of assert_not_nil(@order) assertions that don’t test any behaviour at all.

 When TDD really is overkill #